The Importance of SupplementsDec 07, 2021

 - Food Grown - Some nutrients occur naturally in very small quantities that are not able to derive from food.
 Synthetic nutrients are used to feed or fertilize a growth matrix.
 The growth matrix consumes the synthetic nutrient and converts it to the form naturally occurring in nature with the correct molecular structure.

 Excipients are the inactive ingredients added to supplements to maintain or improve safety and freshness, improve or maintain nutritional value, improve taste, texture, or appearance, aid in manufacturing/production.8 These are listed under "Other Ingredients".
 However, manufacturers are not required to list ingredients that may have been added to the raw materials.
 While often excipients can enhance the product, some can negatively impact individuals, especially if an allergy exists.
-Reading the full label is important to ensure safety for each ingredient for individual use.
+Reading the full label is important to ensure the safety of each ingredient for individual use.

 Supplement Delivery Form

 Capsule, tablet, powder, liquid, spray…….There can be a lot of options as to how to take your supplements.
-The form of a supplement is delivered should optimize the delivery of nutrients as well as absorption.
+The form a supplement is delivered should optimize the delivery of nutrients as well as absorption.
 Again, you must take into consideration the excipients, especially sugar.
 I know that gummy supplements are more fun but they may also come with additional, unnecessary sugar.

 GI status should also be considered when choosing your delivery method.
 Those with a compromised GI system may not be able to fully digest and extract the nutrient in supplements.
 Optimizing GI functions should be a priority.
 Below you will find some different delivery methods as well as considerations for each.